redhat-developer/terraform-provider-rhoas/docs/index.md

 # RHOAS Provider

-The RHOAS terraform provider resources to interact with Red Hat OpenShift Application Services available as part of https://cloud.redhat.com
+The RHOAS terraform provider includes resources to interact with Red Hat OpenShift Application Services, available as part of https://cloud.redhat.com

-## Supported Services
+## Available Services

 **OpenShift Streams for Apache Kafka is an cloud service for streaming data that reduces the operational cost and complexity of delivering real-time applications across hybrid-cloud environments.